zfox23/Spatial-Audio-API-Examples/README.md

 **We would love your contributions!** If you're interested in submitting an example application of your own, open a pull request against this repository.

 # The `examples` Directory
-😎 The `examples` directory of this repository contains complete, commented, tested, hopefully-working example projects that import the High Fidelity Spatial Audio Client Library.
+😎 The `examples` directory of this repository contains complete, commented, tested example projects that import the High Fidelity Spatial Audio Client Library.

 ## Plain HTML/JS Examples
 ### [bots](./examples/web/bots/)